How To Recognize And Disarm A Narcissist’s Manipulative “Hoovering”

 Ask yourself: What evidence exists beyond their words?
 Have they been in therapy?
 For how long?
 Have they made amends to others they’ve hurt?
 Has enough time passed to demonstrate sustained change?
 Empty promises are easy to make in moments of need.
 Don’t accept vague assurances as substitutes for demonstrated growth.
 Someone truly committed to change will respect your skepticism, not rush you to believe without proof.

-8. They Use Your Own Words Against You
+8. They Turn Your Words Against You

 “You always said communication was important,” or “You believe in forgiveness, right?”
 They selectively remember and weaponize your values and beliefs, using your own principles to undermine your resolve.
 This calculated approach makes it especially difficult to maintain boundaries without feeling hypocritical.